 The Z370 is the ideal motherboard for most PC builder’s, however, as we’ve gone over, it’s evident that the later variants do offer more specific features.
 Are the H310, H370, or B360 suited to you for the added features?

 As we’ve seen, if you’re on a budget then you’re probably best set towards focusing on either the H310 or B360 chipsets.
 As entry-level chipsets, these are a fantastic value for money that will let you build an affordable and functional system.
 Still, the B360 does stand out between the two, including some awesome features such as Intel Optane Memory and PCIe 3.0 lanes that support up to four USB 3.1 Gen. 2 ports.

 In this case, it’s best to pick the B360 over the H310 for its more mid-range features and more advanced abilities.
 For consumers, this means that you’ll be getting far better integration at a much cheaper cost.
 However, is this all necessary?
 The B-series have been angled as a more business-orientated system, so remember: always consider what you are looking for from your PC before you start buying and building components.

 Finally, as is usually the case when buying PC components, the final part to always consider is to find a 300-series motherboard that will fit your needs.
 While we have examined the internals of the new Intel motherboards, sellers and vendors will be able to tweak and configure hardware – meaning that two boards of the same variant might be slightly different, perhaps featuring interchanging features, added port configurations, RGB lighting, or fancy audio.

 Consider what you are looking for in your PC and make sure to research vendors and what they offer from their motherboard selection.

-Remember, the motherboard is more important than many people give it credit for and will be the basis for what will define what your PC is used for, be it business or high-end gaming.
+Remember, the motherboard is more important than many people give it credit for and will be the basis for what will define what your PC or workstation is used for, be it business or high-end gaming.